 Additionally, a professional can help you to understand the root cause of your dog’s aggression and how to better read and understand his body language.

-There are several types of pharmaceutical products out there, from tricyclic antidepressants to SSRI’s that may help with the underlying fear or anxiety related to your dog’s aggressive behavior.
+There are several types of pharmaceutical products out there, from fluoxetine and tricyclic antidepressants to SSRI’s that may help with the underlying fear or anxiety related to your dog’s aggressive behavior.

 You will need to speak with your vet about the different options and what might be best for your dog.
 Medication, however, is not a solution on its own and should always be used in conjunction with behavior modification.